There are so many spooktacular things to do in Columbus for Halloween, it's tough to fit them all in!

 Performances

-Hallowfest at District West: The fabulous Queens of the West Family - Virginia, Krystal and their band of merry misfits - are back to "slay" you in the Horror-ific HALLOWEST 3: District of the Damned!
-Showtimes begin Oct.
-14 and run weekends through the end of the month.
+Hallowfest V: The Haunting of West Manor: The fabulous Queens of the West Family are back to "slay" you in the Horror-ific HALLOWEST V. Showtimes begin Oct.
+11 and run weekends through the end of the month.
 Grab your tickets here.

 Music & More!

-Haunted Fest at Ohio Expo Center: Prime Social Group is bringing back their popular Halloween-themed EDM music festival on Friday, Oct.
-28. The frighteningly good lineup includes Seven Lions, NGHTMRE, LP GIOBBI, Disco Lines and BKLAVA.
+Haunted Fest at KEMBA Live!: Prime Social Group is bringing back their popular Halloween-themed EDM music festival on Friday, Oct.
+25. The frighteningly good lineup includes DJ DIESEL (also known as Shaq), NGHTMRE, Eliminate, CELO and more.
 Secure your spot here.

 If it's being viscerally terrified that gets you excited for Halloween - and power to you if so - we've got you covered with plenty of haunted houses and ghostly experiences at other haunted places in Columbus.
 We've made note of age recommendations or requirements where necessary.

-COSI After Dark - Nightmare on Broad Street: Enjoy COSI without kids at this 21+ event from 7-10 p.m. on Thursday, Oct.
-13. Be prepared for a side of creepy when visiting this time-traveling haunted house and compete for costume prizes.
-Get your tickets here.
+COSI After Dark Unmasked: Enjoy COSI without kids at this 21+ event from 7-10 p.m. on Thursday, Oct.
+10. Be prepared for a side of creepy when visiting this time-traveling haunted house and compete for costume prizes.
+Get your tickets.

-Fernando's Funeral: A haunted Tour at The Kelton House: Join the Junior League of Columbus to learn about Victorian mourning rituals and the ghosts that linger in the Kelton House on Town Street.
+Fernando's Funeral: A Haunted Tour at The Kelton House: Join the Junior League of Columbus to learn about Victorian mourning rituals and the ghosts that linger in the Kelton House on Town Street.
 This after-dark tour will include ghost stories and tales of spooky experiences on the property.
-This event is recommended for ages 10+ and takes place on Oct.
-27 and 28.
-Get your tickets here.
+This event is recommended for ages 12+.

 Columbus Ghost Tours: Check out the spookiest places in Columbus, including Greenlawn Cemetery by day or night in these spirited tours.
 Explore a variety of tour options and times here